About Me

 CHEN Xiao

 My name is CHEN Xiao (陳 嘯).
-I am currently pursuing a Ph.D. in Mathematics at Tsinghua University under the supervision of Prof. HUANG Yi (黃 意).
+I received my Ph.D. in Mathematics from Tsinghua University, under the supervision of Prof. HUANG Yi (黃 意).
 My research interests include hyperbolic geometry, knot theory, combinatorial topology, and Teichmüller theory.
+Here is my Curriculum Vitae.

 Beyond mathematics, I am also engaged in research on Chinese dialectology, with a particular focus on the Hangzhou dialect, a subvariety of Wu Chinese.